Let’s face it — we are living in generation hydration, and the messaging is everywhere:

 The main focus of Liquid IV is rapid, targeted hydration based on modern science.
 Their powder sticks contain over 100% of the daily recommended Vitamin C, along with B3, B5, B6, and B12, and its taste has been carefully crafted using a balance of cane sugar and stevia.
 If their standard flavor isn’t your cup of tea, they also offer other delicious flavors such as Passion fruit, Acai berry, and Lemon-Lime.

+So what are people on the internet saying about Liquid IV -are the reviews positive?
+YES.
 In general, people seem to LOVE the taste of Liquid IV’s electrolyte supplements:

 That said, the only common complaints I’ve seen about Liquid IV supplements are about high sugar content and no return policy: